 Community Programs

-In addition to regular duties, Dewey Beach’s Beach Police Department has a Winter Watch Program for property owners that have a primary residence elsewhere or are away for a short time.
+In addition to regular duties, Dewey Beach’s Police Department has a Winter Watch Program for property owners that have a primary residence elsewhere or are away for a short time.
 Anyone who wishes to participate can contact the DBPD and fill out a form with their property’s address and contact information.
 Officers will then make periodic checks on the property and contact the property owner if they notice any signs of damage or other issues requiring attention.
 This service is extremely beneficial after large storms or freezing temperatures if the owner is not able to check on their property themselves.
 It also serves to protect owners from thefts or burglaries, since officers are regularly checking various properties.
 With increased participation, the Winter Watch Program could be a new source of revenue.

 Public safety can also be enhanced through the strengthening of social capital in the community.
 A sense of community stewardship should exist among the full-time residents.
 To instill a deeper sense of community, Dewey Beach could support residents working together through civic groups and Town committees.
 A Neighborhood Watch Network was previously discussed to enhance safety on a block-by-block basis.
 This type of civic engagement also involves continuous communication and coordination between the Police Department and residents, which reinforces the foot patrol activities currently underway.